Current status: Still sorting photos

 It’s March 2023, and it’s been about one year since I started digitising my photo collection.

-It’s shocking to realise that I have more (digital) pictures of a puppy I sold last year than of my own mother’s entire lifetime!
+As a matter of fact, I’m still busy sorting through scanned photos now: it’s shocking to realise that I have more pictures of a puppy I sold last year than of my own mother’s entire lifetime!

-While most snaps have now found a home in a rearranged folder scheme, there’s also a stack of vernacular garbage getting deleted because it’s lost all meaning and relevance (which I have written about before).
+While most snaps have now found a home in a rearranged folder scheme, there’s also a stack of vernacular garbage being deleted because it’s lost all meaning and relevance (which I have written about before).

-These will probably end up on Wikimedia Commons whereas other photos of public interest may find refuge at Google Places.
+These will likely end up on Wikimedia Commons whereas other photos of public interest may find refuge at Google Places.
 Flickr, too, seems worth returning to, and there’s an assemblage of new material for the Human Clock.

 This stuff can keep a man way too occupied.
 That’s all for now.